 A delightful addition to the shade garden.
 Its fragrant, nodding white bells on 8-10" stems grace the garden in mid to late spring.
-Thrives in the shade, spreading rapidly to create dense clumps of emerald foliage for an elegant summer ground cover.
+This shade lover spreads rapidly to create dense clumps of emerald foliage for an elegant summer ground cover.
 Remarkably long-lived.
 Space 6-12" apart. #1 field-grown plants.
 Zones 2-8.
-Convallaria majalis.
+Convallaria majalis Deer tend to avoid.

 Botanical Name: Convallaria majalis